 - You will be given a prescription for narcotic pain medicine.
 In some cases, you may be given an antibiotic prescription, as well.
 Be sure to take all medicines exactly as prescribed.
 Do not take any additional over-the-counter pain medication unless your surgeon says it is okay. - Take pain medicine on a regular basis, such as every four hours or every six hours.
 Be sure you are taking pain medicine before going to sleep at night so that you can get the rest you need.
 Don't wait until the pain is really severe to take medicine.
 It will not work as well and it will impact your ability to move. - Time your medicine and activity sessions such as walking so that you can steadily increase your activity.
-For example, take your pain medicine so that it is working well during the time that you plan to be out walking. - Over time, you will need to start to decrease your use of prescription pain medicine.
+For example, take your pain medicine so that it is working well during the time that you plan to be out walking.

+- Over time, you will want to start to decrease your use of prescription pain medicine.
 As you feel your pain decreasing, try taking doses farther apart (for example, move from every four hours to every six).
 If you were taking two pain pills, try one and see how it goes.
 Don't decrease too quickly, but try to start the process as soon as you feel ready. - Plan ahead for refills.
+Narcotic pain medicine prescriptions cannot be called in to your pharmacy.
+Prescriptions must be mailed to you or picked up at the doctor's office.
 If you are starting to run low, please call your doctor at least two business days before you will run out of medicine. - Although everyone is different, most patients are off of narcotic pain medicine a few weeks after surgery, depending on the surgery.
-As a general rule, your surgeon's office will provide refills for prescription pain medicine for only 30 days following surgery.
-In the unusual event that you need prescription pain medicine for a longer period, you will be referred to your primary care physician.
+As a general rule, your surgeon's office will provide refills for prescription pain medicine for 4-12 weeks following surgery.
+In the unusual event that you need prescription pain medicine for a longer period, you will likely be referred to your primary care physician or to a pain specialist for help with longer-term management of your pain.